 A human can do a lot worse than holding fair, balanced, liberal views and go for venting them well in some large social network.

-In sect and large sects - religions - members are typically told what to believe, how to act - they are doctrinated and dictated, and often do not see the guys "in the back room" who are served by their folly and willy-nilly conduct, which tend to get grave consequences too.
+In sects and large sects - religions - members are typically told what to believe, how to act - they are doctrinated and dictated, and often do not see the guys "in the back room" who are served by their folly and willy-nilly conduct, which tend to get grave consequences too.

 Church decline and liberal theology go hand in hand.
 What is liberal Christianity?
 A fully adequate answer would demand reference to Biblical criticism and to being very alive to various challenges to belief from modern philosophy.